 Rosa recognizes that we need a new energy policy to reduce our dependence on foreign oil and lower energy costs for Connecticut families.
 She has called for a rapid move toward investment in biofuels and new technologies that harness clean energy sources such as wind and solar power.
 In the short term, Rosa supports addressing escalating energy costs by cracking down on price gouging and manipulation of the energy futures market, and by releasing oil from reserves and drilling on previously designated land.

-Through her work as chair of the Agriculture Appropriations Subcommittee, Rosa has helped to boost homegrown biofuel production and has helped to bring increased oversight to our energy and agriculture futures markets to prevent the speculation and manipulation that drives up prices.
+Through her work on the Agriculture Appropriations Subcommittee, Rosa has helped to boost homegrown biofuel production and has helped to bring increased oversight to our energy and agriculture futures markets to prevent the speculation and manipulation that drives up prices.

 Rosa’s work on the appropriations committee has also helped to double the funding for the Low Income Home Energy Assistance Program (LIHEAP), which helps many of Connecticut’s most vulnerable families to keep the heat on in the winter and provide cooling during the hottest summer months.
 Rosa is proud that, because of this program, thousands of Connecticut families will not have to make the impossible choice between food and heat each winter.

 A cleaner, smarter energy policy will both lower costs and create hundreds of thousands of new jobs.
 Research shows that investment in renewable energy creates up to five times as many jobs as the same investment in fossil-fuels.
 Rosa has worked to increase opportunities for green job creation within the state of Connecticut so that Connecticut workers can be on the forefront of this sector of the economy.

 Protecting Connecticut’s Natural Resources